ballerina-platform/ballerina-dev-website/spec/http/spec.md

 ```

 #### 2.3.4.
 Signature parameters
-The resource function can have the following parameters in the signature.
+The resource method can have the following parameters in the signature.
 There are not any mandatory params or any
 particular order.
 But it’s a good practice to keep the optional param at the end.

 ```ballerina